 Both BookBaby and BooxAI offer distribution packages with the biggest retailers, including Amazon, Barnes & Noble, Baker & Taylor, BAM and Ingram Group.
 While a full list of partners is available on BookBaby’s site, BooxAI boasts relationships with “over 100 channels” without a full list available on their site.
 During BooxAI’s beta mode stage of development, they are promising current customers free access to their centralized distribution management platform (where authors can self-manage royalties and choose distributors directly through BooxAI’s site,) but there are no details currently available as it is still in development.
-Based on current functionality and visibility alone, it would seem BookBaby offers a more understandable and predictable distribution package.
+Based on current functionality and visibility alone, it would seem BookBaby offers a more understandable and predictable distribution package with an affordable monthly subscription fee.
 However, it might be worth becoming an early adopter of BooxAI while they are in beta mode, based on their penchant for deep discounting their newer services.
 Still, it remains to be seen exactly how BooxAI’s network will actually compare to BookBaby’s current partner list.

 As with pricing, the addition of AI technology as an aid to production timing greatly reduces turnaround time for BooxAI customers.
 Even with pricier, more inclusive packages, BooxAI maintains an 8-12 day turnaround window, with Bookbaby’s editing, design and marketing services extending production turnaround into a several month-long process.
 The average process from manuscript to distribution is roughly 6 months, so if time efficiency is a big priority for you, BooxAI is the way to go.